Geometric and physical interpretation of the action principle

 Note that if we started from Hamilton's equations, the system would be deterministic and reversible: position and momentum at a fixed time would indeed allow us to pick a single differentiable evolution and, by Liouville's theorem, densities would be constant along such evolution.
 Therefore we have an equivalence between assumption \ref{assum_detrev} and Hamilton's equations \ref{sdof_Ham_eq} in the single degree of freedom case.

-Now that we have developed a clear geometrical and physical understanding of Hamilton's equations, we can concentrate on the action principle.
+Now that we have developed a clear geometric and physical understanding of Hamilton's equations, we can concentrate on the action principle.
 For (iv) we can apply Stokes' theorem.
 We take a path $\gamma$ and a variation $\gamma'$.
 Since they share the endpoints, taken together they form a closed curve where $\gamma'$ is taken with the opposite orientation.
 Because $\vec{S}$ is divergence-free, the flow of $\vec{S}$ through a surface depends only on its contour.
 Moreover, by Stokes' theorem, the flow through the surface will be equal to the integral of the potential over the contour.
-Putting it all together we have
+Thus we have

 For (v), note that in the neighborhood of $\gamma$ the infinitesimal surface element $d\vec{\Sigma}$ has one side along $\gamma$ itself.
 Therefore we can write $d\vec{\Sigma} = d\vec{\gamma} \times d\vec{\lambda}$, where $d\vec{\lambda}$ is the infinitesimal displacement that connects $\gamma$ with $\gamma'$.
 The integrand then becomes the triple product